fruizg0302/fruizg0302/README.md

 ## 🧠 Who I Am
 I'm a seasoned Software Engineer from Mexico City with **17 years of experience** building scalable systems, shipping secure code, and solving messy problems with clean logic.

 By day, I write Ruby like poetry.
-By night, I study Mathematics just *because I can*.
+By night, I study Mathematics at UNADM just *because I can*.

 ## 🛠️ What I Do